smapiot/piral-cli-rspack/packages/piral-cli-rspack/README.md

   removeRules: [], // removes the rules mentioned by their loader name
   plugins: [], // adds additional plugins
   removePlugins: [], // removes the plugins mentioned by their class reference
-  fileLoaderOptions: {}, // sets the options for the file loader
-  cssLoaderOptions: {}, // sets the options for the CSS loader
   sassLoaderOptions: {}, // sets the options for the SASS loader });
 ```